OXDBXKXO/ez-pwnkit/README.md

 Usage of ./exploit:
   -c string
         Run command as root in separate process
-  -o    Pipe output of fork command to terminal
+  -o    Pipe output of forked command to terminal
   -r string
         Open a reverse-shell in separate process.
 Format: ip:port -s    Spawn a root shell